tensorlayer/HyperPose/README.md

 To evaluate a model using hyperpose is similiar to the training procedure, we also provide a sample evaluation script with cli located at [eval.py](https://github.com/tensorlayer/hyperpose/blob/master/eval.py) as an example and a template for modification.

-More information of the Hyperpose training library APIs can be found [here](https://hyperpose.readthedocs.io/en/latest/markdown/quick_start/training.html)
+More information of the Hyperpose training library usage can be found [here](https://hyperpose.readthedocs.io/en/latest/markdown/quick_start/training.html).

 ## Documentation